 My academic background is varied.
 I hold an MA in Linguistics, a BA (Hons) in Combined Arts (German and English Literature) and a Graduate Diploma in Psychology.

-In my earlier years at the University, I was Subject Leader for German and taught on a wide range of German modules.
-The subject leadership role and my interest in German and Germany have continued, although my work is now mainly focused on TESOL.
+Although my work is focused on TESOL, my interest in Germany and the German language have continued.
 As one of the Erasmus coordinators for the exchange with the University of Koblenz-Landau in Germany, I regularly take part in the staff mobility programme and have helped develop study abroad opportunities for our undergraduate TESOL students.

 I lead and teach on a range of modules: Linguistics for TESOL, Language, Culture and Power, Psychology of Language Learning and supervise both undergraduate and postgraduate dissertations.

 I also contribute to BA (Hons) TESOL and English Language.